notmike101/express-rest-api-template/README.md

 2. Update README.md with any relevant changes
 3. Increase version number (If you want to) in `package.json`
 4. Submit pull requests to the `develop` branch **ONLY**.
-The `develop` branch is actively tested and merged into `main` when updates are applied.
+The `develop` branch is actively tested and merged into `master` when updates are applied.